oudeismetis/oudeis/README.md

 Most styles are provided by the Nederburg theme.

-Overrides have mane in the `static/css/custom.css` file.
+Overrides have been made in the `static/css/custom.css` file.

 ### Google Analytics